 Once you’ve agreed to the price, you’ll print off a mailing label and mail your items in.
 You’ll receive the money after Decluttr receives your books.

 The site does reserve the right to pay less if the items are not in the condition you described.
 However, there’s really no downside to using Decluttr.
 It’s a great way to get paid to get rid of items you didn’t need anymore, and shipping is free.

-BookScouter gives customers the option to buy, rent, or sell textbooks at the right price.
-You can sell your books directly on the site or by downloading the company’s mobile app.
+BookScouter gives you the option to buy, rent, or sell your textbooks at the right price.
+You can sell your used textbooks directly on the site or by downloading the company’s mobile app.

 To get started, you’ll enter ISBN number and BookScouter will connect you to companies that are buying used textbooks.
 Once you have a list of companies that are buying textbooks, you can view their vendor ratings and find the pricing that’s right for you.